Dikshant182006/Dikshant182006/README.md

 ## 🎯 Goal

-To secure a frontend internship where I can apply my skills, contribute to real-world projects, and grow as a developer.
+To secure a Internship where I can apply my skills, contribute to real-world projects, and grow as a developer.

 ---